AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-users.md

 ## Prerequisites

-To remove users from a community, you must be a community administrator.
+To remove users from the community, you must be assigned [community administrator permissions](xref:ccRoles#community-administrators-preview).

 ## To remove users from a community